jo/couchdb-worker/README.md

 which takes an _error_ and the _ouput_ of the processing when the job has been done.

 This output will be merged with the doc (if _error_ is `null`) and saved.

-Note that the doc could have been changed after the job has been started so that the doc variable could differ from the doc when it gets saved.
+Note that the doc could have changed after the job has been started so that the doc can not be saved.
+In that case CouchDB Worker will reset its worker state.
+The document will again show up in the changes feed an processed again.

+Future versions of CouchDB Worker will provide a _resolve conflict_ callback, where you can resolve that conflict in order to keep your heavy computed output.

 Also take a look at [examples](couchdb-worker/tree/master/examples).